-In addition to the SEQR designated CEAs, the APA Act, in §810, also identifies critical environmental areas which serve as a basis for jurisdiction, project review and the CEAs are subject to applicable §809 approval criteria.
+In addition to the SEQR designated CEAs, the APA Act, in §810, also identifies critical environmental areas which serve as a basis for jurisdiction, project reviews, and applicable §809 approval criteria.
 CEA jurisdiction varies, depends on the private land use classification, and generally involves all new land use and development and all subdivisions of land within the following critical environmental areas:

-- Within 1⁄4 mile of designated study rivers; - wetlands; - areas at elevations of 2500 feet or more; - within 1/8 mile of areas classified wilderness, primitive or canoe; - within 150 feet of state or federal highway in Rural Use land classification; - within 300 feet of state or federal highway in Resource Management land classification; and, - county highways designated as major travel corridors by the Agency or a local government.
+- Within 1/4 mile of designated study rivers; - wetlands; - areas at elevations of 2500 feet or more; - within 1/8 mile of areas classified wilderness, primitive or canoe; - within 150 feet of state or federal highway in Rural Use land classification; - within 300 feet of state or federal highway in Resource Management land classification; and, - county highways designated as major travel corridors by the Agency or a local government.

-In addition to the CEAs established in the Agency Act, the development considerations provided in §805 identify additional critical resource areas including: rare plant communities; habitats of rare, threatened and endangered species, key wildlife habitats, alpine and sub-alpine life zones; and, unique features, including gorges, waterfalls and geologic formations.
+Section 805 identifies additional critical resource areas including: rare plant communities; habitats of rare, threatened and endangered species, key wildlife habitats, alpine and sub-alpine life zones; and, unique features, including gorges, waterfalls and geologic formations.